bitrise-io/bitrise/_docs/README.md

 * If you are in a hurry and would just like to get a quick overview check out the [Introduction](cli-introduction.md) that was created from the longer version.
 * We also put together a special little documentation for those [React Native](http://facebook.github.io/react-native/) fans to make it a bit more easier to get the Workflow for your project up and running on your own machine.
 You can check it out [here](cli-react-native.md).
 * And of course we added a [Step Share Guide](cli-share-guide.md) so you can share your first Steps with us and the whole world!
 We are looking forward to your awesome StepLib Pull Requests!
+  * Before you would share your Step make sure you read through the [Step Development Guideline](step-development-guideline.md)!

 Happy Building!